GA4 Custom Dimensions: How to Set Up and Use in 6 Steps

 - Second, identity the scope of your dimension.
 Scope is either “event” or “user” and refers to whether the event parameter describes an action that was taken (an “event scoped” dimensions) or the user who was taking the action (a “user scoped” dimension).
 In this case, our parameter is event scoped as it describes the link that was clicked.

 - The third field is the description.
 This is shown in the blue box below and is optional.
-You only need to fill this out if you think you’ll need a reminder for the specific event parameter you’re creating.
 Consider it your personal note only.

 - The fourth field is the most critical.
 In the red box, you can see the event parameter.
 In the case of GA4 custom events and their associated parameters, the event parameter field must be typed exactly as it is in the GA4 event tag you’ve created in Google Tag Manager.